archiecrewgee/archies-standard-library/README.md

  * build scripts
  * configure scripts
  * compilation selection and cmake processing should occur at the same directory level
+ * obvs could use testing framework like gmock but tinycrypt had a nice int return build thing going which i actually really enjoyed so will try unit tests with that

 # setup